henyau/SDC_MPC_Sim/README.md

 A design speed of 50mph equates to around 22m/s.
 20 meters appears to give enough of the path to return to the center as well as describe the curvature of an upcoming turn in the road.
 Therefore at a minimum, the horizon needs to be at least one second long when traveling at full speed.
 Too long of a horizon would mean that the quadratic polynomial would not fit well and too short of a horizon does not provide enough foresight to account for turns.

-The controller sample time $\Delta t$ should be less than the time delay $t_d = 100$ms, but should not be too small otherwise the inequality above will not be satisfied. $\Delta t=50$ms seems reasonable which requires $N=20$ to get the prediction horizon length of 1s.
-The control horizon $M$ then is then 2 as we are not applying the controls for the current time, but rather a control 100ms in the future.
-To do this we take the computed predicted future control action 1 additional step in the future and apply it to the system.
+The controller sample time $\Delta t$ should be less than the time delay $t_d = 100$ms, but should not be too small otherwise the inequality above will not be satisfied. $\Delta t=100$ms seems reasonable which requires $N=10$ to get the prediction horizon length of 1s.

+One method to account for the time delay is to use dead reckoning.
+Using the kinematic equations, we propagate the system states 100ms in the future and use those states as the starting point for the MPC solver.
+The solution to the MPC problem then gives the appropriate controls that can be applied 100ms in the future.